 If you need additional functionality, then there are several premium addons available, including add-ons that enable social login, so users can register and log in to your website with their existing Facebook, Twitter, or LinkedIn credentials.
 You can also purchase add-ons that integrate the User Registration plugin with popular services such as WooCommerce, PayPal, and Mailchimp.

 The Ultimate Member plugin lets you create online communities and WordPress membership sites in seconds by automatically generating all the pages required to offer complete membership functionality, including user profiles, login, registration, and a password reset page.

-You can use this plugin to restrict access to your website’s content based on various membership levels, including one-time payments, recurring subscriptions, and custom trial periods.
+You can use this WordPress membership plugin free to restrict access to your website’s content based on various membership levels, including one-time payments, recurring subscriptions, and custom trial periods.

 This free WordPress plugin lets you protect your posts and pages so only registered members can view your content.
 Simple Membership also gives you the option to add Google reCAPTCHA to your registration, login, and password reset forms, and to require new users to accept your terms and conditions before they can register with your website.

-If you need to customize the Simple Membership plugin, then it also provides lots of action and filter hooks, plus an API that you can use to query, create, and update member accounts.
+If you need to customize this WordPress free trial plugin, then it also provides lots of action and filter hooks, plus an API that you can use to query, create, and update member accounts.

 When you restrict content using the WP-Members Membership plugin, it automatically generates post excerpt teaser content, to encourage non-registered users to purchase a subscription.

-If you’re a developer, then the free WP-Members Membership is also highly customizable.
+If you’re a developer, then the WordPress membership plugin free is also highly customizable.
 It provides over 120 action and filter hooks, plus a library of API functions.